-Recognizing that sometimes students are ill or have ill children or have some other real reason to be absent, students may have two absences this semester-this includes any day the student is sent home for clinicals for a rule's violation (see Student Handbook) or Friday absences.
-Any absence will require a make-up day due to the summer clinical limitation on time; absences must be made up at the end of the semester.
-Because students cannot be evaluated if they are absent, points are deducted from the weekly clinical grade and replaced after make-up clinical.
-Exceeding allowable clinical absences is failure in the clinical course.
-The student will be administratively withdrawn.
+Recognizing that sometimes students are ill or have ill children or have some other real reason to be absent, students may have two absences this semester-this includes any day the student is sent home for clinicals for a rules violation.
+ABSENCE #2 MUST BE MADE UP AT THE END OF THE SEMESTER.
+Because students cannot be evaluated if they are absent, points are deducted from the weekly clinical grade.
+Exceeding allowable clinical absences (2) may result in failure in the clinical course.
+The student may be administratively withdrawn.